Science Technology Engineering Math

 Shuttle Mission Guide: The number of students on board during each session of a STEM Shuttle mission will be limited to 10.
 There will be up to five sessions during the school day.

-As has been our practice for the past 18 years, hand sanitizer will be administered to all entering the shuttle.
+As has been our practice since inception, hand sanitizer will be administered to all entering the shuttle.

 Our crews will take 10 minutes between sessions to clean the hands-on work stations.